Editorial Statements

 Editorial Process

-- The reviewer selects a resource to review.
+- The reviewer selects a resource to review in consultation with the Reviews Editor.
 If needed, the Reviews Editor provides a list of specific suggestions based on the reviewer’s interests.

 - The reviewer selects a due date for the first draft.
 Typically, reviewers take 4 to 6 weeks to write the first draft.
 We accommodate your schedule and priorities.
 If needed, your due date can be updated.